TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/XEE (XML external entity injection).md

 3. Replace the `productId` number with a reference to the external entity: `&xxe;`.
 The response should contain "Invalid product ID:" followed by the response from the metadata endpoint, which will initially be a folder name.
 4. Iteratively update the URL in the DTD to explore the API until you reach `/latest/meta-data/iam/security-credentials/admin`.
 This should return JSON containing the `SecretAccessKey`.

 Analysis:

-http://169.254.169.254/
-http://169.254.169.254/latest
-http://169.254.169.254/latest/meta-data
+- following xml error we will append directories in our server request http://169.254.169.254/ http://169.254.169.254/latest http://169.254.169.254/latest/meta-data